IgniteUI/igniteui-xplat-docs/README.md

 ````

 If we were, say, transforming to Angular, this code block would get dropped.

-#### Always: Pretend you are documenting all platforms at once.

-Try to imagine you are trying to document all platforms at once, that may even be a target we use one day.

-In the meantime, the transformation process will try to drop content that applies to just one platform or another.

-#### Do: Provide code snippets, one after another, for as many platforms as possible.

-The transformation process will drop code snippets that don't apply to the current platform.

 #### Avoid: Placing platform specific front matter in front of a code block.